 — Jean R., Honolulu, HI

-From Windhoek, we head to Okonjima and the AfriCat Foundation, the largest cheetah and leopard rescue and release program in the world.
-Setting off at dawn in open vehicles, you’ll search for leopards, track cheetahs on foot, and on our June departure (two extra days), have the exclusive opportunity of being the only observers (and assistants!) of the annual “Vet Check”—an incredible experience with the big cats.
+From Windhoek, head to Okonjima Bush Camp and visit the AfriCat Foundation, the largest cheetah and leopard rescue-and-release program in the world.
+Setting off at dawn in open vehicles, you’ll search for leopard, track cheetah on foot, and keep an eye out for the many bird species found here.
+On our June departure (two extra days), enjoy the exclusive opportunity of being the only observers (and assistants!) of the annual “Vet Check”—an incredible experience with the big cats.

 Damaraland / Desert Rhino Camp

-In the heart of Damaraland, with its magnificent mesas and bizarre vegetation, we’ll explore the prehistoric rock art at the UNESCO World Heritage Site of Twyfelfontein.
-Thousands of images, both animal and spirit, are carved into the broad cliff face and boulders here.
-It’s the largest petroglyph site in all of Africa.
-We’ll meet the conservationists at lovely Desert Rhino Camp and enjoy a behind-the-scenes look at the extraordinary work being done to ensure the survival of the black rhino.
-We’ll also track them on foot and search along ephemeral riverbeds for desert elephants.
+In the heart of Damaraland, with its magnificent mesas and bizarre vegetation, explore the prehistoric rock art at Twyfelfontein—the largest petroglyph site in all Africa, with thousands of images, both animal and spirit, carved into the cliff face.
+At lovely Desert Rhino Camp, home to Save the Rhino Trust, meet some of the guardians of the rare black rhino and enjoy an insider’s look at the extraordinary work being done to ensure the survival of this species.
+You’ll track rhino by 4WD vehicle and on foot, and search ephemeral riverbeds for desert elephant.

 Desert Lion Project / Damaraland / Windhoek

-Our mobile camp is set in the heart of the Kunene, which stretches to Namibia’s legendary Skeleton Coast.
-We’ll venture out each day in search of desert lions with the opportunity to meet and even track with Dr. Flip Stander, whose work has been critical in ensuring the survival of this unique species.
-Our days may be long, with early starts and late finishes because these desert-dwelling animals cover such large distances.
-But the overall experience is unforgettable!
-After one last night in the wild in Damaraland, depart on Day 12 via Windhoek.
+From our mobile camp in the heart of the Kunene, which stretches to Namibia’s legendary Skeleton Coast, search for desert lion, with the chance to meet (and even track with) Dr. Flip Stander.
+His work has been critical in ensuring the survival of this unique species.
+Our days may be long, with early starts and late finishes, but the overall experience is unforgettable!
+After a final night in the wilds of Damaraland, depart on Day 12 via Windhoek.